Mumbai–Ahmedabad high-speed rail corridor

-Mumbai–Ahmedabad High Speed Rail Corridor (MAHSR), or Mumbai–Ahmedabad HSR, is an under-construction high-speed rail line, which will connect India's economic and financial hub, Mumbai, with the capital of the state of Gujarat, Ahmedabad.
-When completed, it will be India's first high-speed rail line.
+The Mumbai–Ahmedabad High Speed Rail Corridor (Mumbai–Ahmedabad HSR) is an under-construction high-speed rail line, which will connect Mumbai, Maharashtra, the financial hub of India, with Ahmedabad, the largest city in the state of Gujarat.
+When completed, it will be India's first high-speed rail line, with a top speed of 350 km/h, and the project will include a 353 km-long viaduct, which will be the longest bridge in the world.